Lesson 3: Replaying Your Vuser Script

 The Output pane displays messages as the replay progresses.

-- Basic information about the script run, such as the duration of the replay, and the start and end times of the replay.
+This tab lists basic information about the script run, such as the duration of the replay, and the start and end times of the replay.
+In addition, the Replay Summary tab provides you with a link that displays a log of the script events, and another link that displays detailed results of the script run.

-The Output pane shows the Replay log, a list of the events that occurred during the replay of the script.
-The Replay log uses color-coding to display a textual summary of the events that occurred during the replay.
+The Output pane shows the replay log, a list of the events that occurred during the replay of the script.
+The log uses color-coding to display a textual summary of the events that occurred during the replay.

 To view the Replay log: